fardeen-ahmed/spideR/README.md

 #### Future sources

-Additinoal subdigger is an active project, the following sources will be added in coming releases, working on these new functionalities:
+Additional spideR is an active project, the following sources will be added in coming releases, working on these new functionalities:
 - crt.sh
 - DNS bruteforcer
 - webpage crawling